-Made in two section: an ovoid pot with a tall ridged neck and a beehive shaped cover surmounted by a bird.
+Made in two sections: an ovoid pot with a tall ridged neck and a beehive shaped cover surmounted by a bird.
 A horned dragon is curled completely around the neck.
 Above on loop is a disk motif possibly representing a pearl.
 Below the dragon is a tortoise, and next to it a snake.
-Twelve standing, long roved, figures, each holding a baton, encircle the base of the neck.
+Twelve standing, long robed, figures, each holding a baton, encircle the base of the neck.
 A small kneeling figure is squeezed into the middle of the row.
 The fabric is a buff clay covered with a thin, slightly crackled glaze that appears nearly colorless, but has a clear blue green tint where it collects in the crevices.
 This type of pottery is called yingqing.

 You may also be interested in these objects: